SemTalkOnline/SemTalkOnline/Hyperlinks.md

-Hyperlinks allow all sorts of things to be brought into a diagram in order to clearly explain or show what is going on and how it is happening.
-This increases the ability to easily understand the diagram when other people, unfamiliar with the diagram, need to see and comprehend the action differently.
+Hyperlinks allow additional internal and external information to be integrated into a Diagram.
+This increases the ability of the model to be better understood and it allows the integrations of existing documentation and forms.

 ![Hyperlink Menu](images/Hyperlink.png)